 How RMS supports WSR designation and protection

 The River Management Society is uniquely positioned to provide WSR managers with information about the Wild and Scenic Rivers Act, including training opportunities.
 RMS staff have years of high-quality work experience with each of the four federal WSR-administering agencies and the Interagency WSRs Coordinating Council.
-Through our recently established River Training Center (RTC), RMS offers both online and in-person training developed and presented by subject matter experts with decades of experience in WSR study and management.
+Through our River Training Center (RTC), RMS offers both online and in-person training developed and presented by subject matter experts with decades of experience in WSR study and management.

 Online Resources

-The WSR Study Process (RMS & IWSRCC Webinar)(72 minutes) with Jim MacCartney (River Manager, National Park Service Wild and Scenic Rivers Program), Cassie Thomas (Program Analyst, Wild and Scenic River Specialist, Park Planning & Special Studies Division and Alaska Coordinator, Hydropower Assistance Program)
+The WSR Study Process (RMS & IWSRCC Webinar) (72 minutes) with Jim MacCartney (River Manager, National Park Service Wild and Scenic Rivers Program), Cassie Thomas (Program Analyst, Wild and Scenic River Specialist, Park Planning & Special Studies Division and Alaska Coordinator, Hydropower Assistance Program)

 Section 7 Flowchart (IWSRCC) – The Council has developed a flowchart to guide practitioners in determining whether a project proposal is a water resources project subject to Section 7.